SWTPAIN/crypto-chart/README.md

-# cryto-chart
+# crypto-chart

 A toy project for learning [re-frame](https://github.com/Day8/re-frame) and clojurescript.
-It will be about cryto currency charting
+It will be about crypto currency charting

 ## Development Mode